-Scaling best practices
+Scaling best practices🔗

-When hosting agents within your VPC or VNet (also known as a Hybrid SaaS solution) it's necessary to right-size your agents to ensure you can obtain the level of performance and concurrency you need.
+When hosting Maia agents within your VPC or VNet (also known as a Hybrid SaaS solution) it's necessary to right-size your Maia agents to ensure you can obtain the level of performance and concurrency you need.

 This guide provides details of the key considerations.